Looking to invest in a cashmere travel wrap and overwhelmed by all the different styles available?

 Wraps, scarves, blankets, ponchos, and capes all technically fall under the travel wrap umbrella.
-It is one of the most versatile travel clothing items you will own.
+A cashmere travel wrap can be one of the most versatile clothing items you own.
 Given the array of different styles available, the benefits of each should be weighed up against your travel needs.

 Here are the things you need to consider when purchasing a cashmere travel wrap.